 If a class is closed, add yourself to the waitlist through Buckeye Link.
 Check your schedule periodically to see if you are enrolled.
 Please note that if there is a time conflict; prerequisites are not met; you are already enrolled in another section of the same course; adding this class will exceed 18 credit hours; or there is a hold on your account, you will not be added through the waitlist system.
 If any of these apply, you will be bypassed by the next student on the waitlist.
 Details on how the waitlist works and how waitlist status affects your course schedule are available at https://registrar.osu.edu/waitlist/index.html.
 You may attend the class the first week of the semester provided that you do not take a seat from someone already scheduled into the class.
 The waitlist system closes on the first Friday of the semester.
 If you are not added from the waitlist then, you will not be added to the course through the waitlist system.
 Another strategy for entering a closed section is described below.

-Beginning Monday, January 13, the department may add students to classes or change sections, provided that the enrollment cap has not been met, on a first-come first-serve basis in 408A Cockins Hall from 7:30am-4:00pm.
+Beginning Monday, August 31, the department may add students to classes or change sections, provided that the enrollment cap has not been met, on a first-come first-serve basis by email request to Jean Scott (email@example.com).
 We cannot add students to courses if there is a hold on your record, adding this class will exceed 18 credit hours or you do not meet the prerequisites.

-The only exception to the above rules are students graduating in May 2020.
+The only exception to the above rules are students graduating in December 2020.
 Graduating students seeking enrollment permission should have applied to graduate.
-Email Jean Scott ASAP.
-Our ability to assist a graduating student is significantly reduced after Friday, December 20, 2019.
+Email Jean Scott at firstname.lastname@example.org ASAP.
+Our ability to assist a graduating student is significantly reduced after Friday, August 1, 2020.

 If you have any questions, please email Jean Scott (Statistics Program Coordinator) at email@example.com.